MetOffice/simulation-systems/source/Development/testing.rst

 --------

 The output of rose-stem from each repository includes a trac.log.
-This is a wiki formatted file that can be copied into the ticket summary as a record of testing run.
-Please make sure that the results of your latest testing are included when passing a ticket for review.
+This is a wiki formatted file that can be copied into the pull request description as a record of testing run.
+Please make sure that the results of your latest testing are included when passing a pull request for review.

 .. code-block:: shell

-    ~/cylc-run/<suite_name>/trac.log
+    ~/cylc-run/<suite_name>/runN/trac.log

 .. tip::